So, how do you make chicken wings better? Using a wet wing brine makes for a moister wing, while also giving you more crispy skin.

 How to cook the wings after a wet brine?

-The most common choices are deep frying, baking in the oven, grilling over direct heat or barbecuing with high indirect heat.
+The most common choices are deep frying (or smoking then deep frying), baking in the oven, grilling over direct heat, or barbecuing with high indirect heat.

-I personally prefer the latter of these options.
-I find cooking chicken wings indirectly with high heat produces a more succulent finished product and since we have spent all this time prepping these wings to come out juicy, we do not want to risk drying them out now.
+I prefer the latter of these options.
+I find cooking chicken wings indirectly with high heat produces a more succulent finished product, and since we have spent all this time prepping these wings to come out juicy, we do not want to risk drying them out now.

 What you’ll need to cook brined chicken wings